Izzo Alex Duetto IV Plus Review: The Most Underrated Dual Boiler?

 On the Izzo Alex Duetto, both wands are controlled by knobs rather than joysticks.
 Knobs are great, especially if you’re new to this level of steam power because they give you finer control for easing the steam on and off.

-That control is an essential factor because, with the 1.8-liter steam boiler and the ability to crank up the temperature using the PID, you can get a lot of steam power from the Alex Duetto.
+That control is an essential factor because, with the 1.8-litre steam boiler and the ability to crank up the temperature using the PID, you can get a lot of steam power from the Alex Duetto.
 It comes with a two-hole steam tip installed, but unlike many manufacturers, Izzo also includes a set of three other steam tips you can swap in two four-hole tips in different configurations and a three-hole tip.

 If you’re new to prosumer espresso machines, I’d recommend starting with the two-hole trip.
 It will steam a bit slower than the other options, giving you more time to master your technique.